kids-first/kf-lib-data-ingest/docs/source/design/overview.rst

     P1, S1, 7, m, unknown

-The Extract stage exists to fix any source data that either does *not* encode the three fundamental statements by row colinearity or accidentally encodes a relationship that does not actually exist among the things being described.
+The Extract stage exists partly to fix any source data that either does *not* encode the three fundamental statements by row colinearity or accidentally encodes a relationship that does not actually exist among the things being described.

 .. toctree::
    :caption: Contents
-   :maxdepth: 2
+   :maxdepth: 1

    value_principles
    extract_mapping